Samuel Goldwyn Estate: Taylor Swift

 Having been on the market during various periods since 2008, the house was put up for sale for $39 million in 2015 following the death of Samuel Goldwyn, Jr. in January of that year.
 The house was sold in September 2015 for $25 million to the singer-songwriter Taylor Swift.
 Since her purchase of the house, Swift has worked to restore it to its original condition under the architect Monique Schenk, who said they had preserved and maintained the original fabric of the house and replicated deteriorated elements.
-Work undertaken by Swift include window restoration, the reconstruction of columns at the swimming pool cabana, the preservation of the Wisteria foliage partially adorning the house's facade, and restoring wooden decorative elements such as lattice panels and wooden finials.
+Work undertaken by Swift includes window restoration, the reconstruction of columns at the swimming pool cabana, the preservation of the Wisteria foliage partially adorning the house's facade, and restoring wooden decorative elements such as lattice panels and wooden finials.

 Swift has sought its recognition as a local landmark by the Beverly Hills Cultural Heritage Commission and the Beverly Hills City Council.
 Noah Furie, the vice chair of the Beverly Hills Cultural Heritage Commission said in a meeting that the house was "one of the great estates in this city" and that it was "very important to the history of the city".
 Furie said that they were "thrilled" that the present owner would "keep this house and spend the money to restore it because it's no small thing to do".
-Mayor of Beverly Hills Lili Bosse said, “I think this is a true community gem and [am] really so thrilled that this will be landmarked and preserved.”
+Mayor of Beverly Hills Lili Bosse said, "I think this is a true community gem and [am] really so thrilled that this will be landmarked and preserved."
 In 2017 the house was made a National Historic Landmark, a status granted to buildings of historical significance in the U.S. Swift's 2020 studio albums Folklore and Evermore were partially recorded in a studio built on the estate, named Kitty Committee Studios, as a result of the COVID-19 pandemic.
 In the same week Folklore won the Grammy Award for Album of the Year, Swift returned to the studio to record vocals for Big Red Machine tracks "Renegade" and "Birch" from the 2021 album How Long Do You Think It's Gonna Last?.